kguite/DailyStandups/README.md

 # DailyStandups
 Mega Summer Daily Standups

 This is a collection of the 100Devs Daily Standup challenges.
 Besides updating here daily, I'm also sending out an organized Google Doc.
 These files are a copy/paste of the Google Doc, so they've lost most of the formatting but kept the content.
-Next step is to turn the notes into blog posts and tutorials for new students.
+The next step is to turn the notes into blog posts and tutorials for new students.

 Day 01: Square(n) Sum
 https://www.codewars.com/kata/515e271a311df0350d00000f